Mongolian People's Party: Armed uprising and purges

 In 1928, Mongolian politics turned sharply left and began to adhere to communist ideology.
-Livestock herds were forcibly collectivized, private trade and transport forbidden and monasteries and the nobility were attacked.
+Livestock herds were forcibly collectivized, private trade and transport were forbidden, and monasteries and the nobility were attacked.
 With state-run trade and transport unable to function, Mongolia's economy broke down—over seven million head of livestock dead, leading to widespread unrest in 1932.
-The uprising was quelled in October after the involvement of Mongolian and Soviet armies, tanks and planes.
+The uprising was quelled in October after the involvement of Mongolian and Soviet armies, tanks, and planes.

-The first wave of purges began with the 1933 Lkhümbe affair, a manufactured conspiracy linking party secretary Jambyn Lkhümbe with Japanese spy networks.
+The first wave of purges began with the 1933 Lkhümbe Affair, a manufactured conspiracy linking party secretary Jambyn Lkhümbe with Japanese spy networks.
 Over 1,500 people were purged, many of whom were executed.
-Victims included Prime Minister Peljidiin Genden, who was enthusiastic about the liberalisation of the economy.
+Victims included Prime Minister Peljidiin Genden, who was enthusiastic about the liberalisation of the economy and hesitant in suppressing Buddhism in Mongolia.
 In 1936, Genden was removed from power and executed in the Soviet Union.
 Khorloogiin Choibalsan, a staunch ally of Joseph Stalin, gained power.

 Between 1937 and 1939, a second wave of purges began, with 25,437 people officially arrested and 20,099 executed.
 The actual number of victims has been estimated at over 35,000 to 100,000.
 Over 18,000 were lamas, resulting in the virtual destruction of the Buddhist clergy.
 Between 1940 and 1955, those who were complicit in the earlier purges were themselves purged.

 Under Choibalsan's rule, improvements in Mongolia's infrastructure, roads and communications were made with Soviet assistance and steps were taken to improve the country's literacy rate.
 The 11th party congress was held in December 1947, approving Mongolia's first five-year plan to intensify development of the economy, industry, animal husbandry and agriculture in stages.

 In 1952, Khorloogiin Choibalsan died and Yumjaagiin Tsedenbal gained power.
 Tsedenbal purged his political rivals: Dashiin Damba in 1958–1959, Daramyn Tömör-Ochir in 1962, Luvsantserengiin Tsend in 1963 and the Lookhuuz-Nyambuu-Surmaajav anti-party group in December 1964.
 His foreign policy was marked by efforts to bring Mongolia into closer cooperation with the Soviet Union and attempts to incorporate the country into the Soviet Union.
 Tsedenbal's attempts to make Mongolia the 16th Republic of the Soviet Union met strong opposition from other politicians and he was accused of treachery.
 During the Sino-Soviet split, Tsedenbal sided with the Soviet Union, incurring Chinese wrath.
 He is remembered for maintaining a path of moderate socialism during the Cold War.